 The distraction-free writing paradigm basically turns your computer into an electronic version of a manual typewriter.
 No going back, no editing on the fly, just type your story and hope the result isn’t too incoherent to salvage (says the guy who likes to edit as he composes).

-edlin, but it’s not included on the latest versions.
-But I digress.
+But again, I digress.
 Johnny Mnemonic, that technical boy, would have been proud of

 ed and press Return.

 (as we’ll refer to